 - The initial injury severity (least important).

 This information is important as the shift from considering FM to be strictly a condition of the muscles and other soft tissues to being a condition of the central nervous system will affect our future treatment strategies.
 Obtaining multiple opinions from various types of practitioners will most likely result in a variety of opinions.
-Previous reports of treatment benefit utilizing chiropractic approaches, exercise, and strategies to facilitate sleep restoration remain strong in the management process of FM.
+The combination of chiropractic treatment with dietary and exercise strategies has been found to be helpful for many patients with fibromyalgia.